emberjs-addons/sproutcore-statechart/README.md

   * There are a few fixes for bugs that are in the SproutCore 1.x version that have not been ported over as of yet.

+If you run into a problem, please file an issue on this repository.

 ### Synopsis:

 TODO: Add documentation to the README.